 Clearing the walk and the driveway generates a tremendous feeling of accomplishment.
 Going next door and clearing the driveway for an elderly couple or single mom just extends that good feeling.
-Most household chores, sadly enough, don’t offer that benefit.
+Most winter household chores, sadly enough, don’t offer that benefit.

 Now to be honest, by the end of an ultra-snowy winter many of those good feelings will have worn off.
 Clearing snow for the tenth or twentieth time is not nearly as much fun as it was at the beginning of winter.
 By then, the primary feeling one gets is gratitude that the Toro is getting the job done as easily and quickly as possible.